What is the "Udacity Technology Scholarship Program"?

 What is the structure of the scholarship program?

 As the scholarship consists of three different learning paths (Cloud, Data, AI) the participants have to decide for which learning path they would like to apply.
 Each learning path consists of two phases:

-During the first phase of this scholarship, the student is provided with an access to an introductory Challenge Course for 3.5 months.
-Applicants should be prepared to invest about 3 5 hours per week during this period.
+During the first phase of this scholarship, 15,000 students are provided with an access to an introductory Challenge Course.
+Applicants should be prepared to invest about 2-4 hours per week during this period.
 The scholarship recipients participating in this initial phase of the program will be part of a robust student community where they can engage with and receive support from their classmates.

-The top ten percent of participants will receive a scholarship for a full Nanodegree in their chosen subject area.
+1,600 participants will receive a scholarship for a full Nanodegree in their chosen subject area.
 Access to these Nanodegree programs includes expert project reviews, mentorship, and community support.
-Applicants should be prepared to invest about 5 10 hours per week for the 6 months of the program
+Applicants should be prepared to invest about 5-10 hours per week for the 6 months of the program.